 A MIDWINTER FEAST OF LIGHT: THE SACRED FOODS OF IMBOLC

 Across the world, for thousands of years, our ancestors celebrated the turn of the seasons through sacred feasts and plenty of magic.
-Which is why once again, Gather is preparing to celebrate one of the most beautiful and ancient “holy-days” of the old world calender – the Midwinter Festival of Lights.
-Known as Lupercalia to the Romans, Sul-Minerva to the ancient Brits, or Imbolc or Brigid’s Day to the ancient Celts, this “cross quarter day” occurred halfway between winter solstice and spring equinox (somewhere between January 31st to February 4th).
+Which is why once again, Gather is preparing to celebrate one of the most beautiful and ancient “holy-days” of the old world calendar – the Midwinter Festival of Lights.
+Known as Lupercalia to the Romans, Sul-Minerva to the ancient Brits, or Imbolc or Brigid’s Day to the ancient Celts, this “cross-quarter day” occurred halfway between winter solstice and spring equinox (somewhere between January 31st to February 4th).
 It is believed to be dated as far back as the Neolithic when megalithic chambers marked the light of the rising sun on this day….click through to read the rest of this post.

 The Celts welcomed the onset of spring in the form of their goddess Brigid (Brigit, Brighid, Bride, Bridget, Bridgit, Bríd) who took form as the maiden of the sun.
 She revived the landscape from its winter slumber so that the agricultural year could begin.
 And in a time when winter cupboards began to run thin, the first appearance of her swelling buds and green shoots, were a promise of the return of the season of plenty.
 In order to celebrate these first stirrings of spring, women created a feast for Brigid, her ceremonial foods were laid out, and a place set for her at the table…click through to read the rest of this post.